 Hunter Business Chamber, representatives from other key business sectors to address issues directly with the Committee at Industry Briefing Sessions, Strategic Conversations, forums and during individual appointments.
 The CEO also represents RDA Hunter Committee at meetings and events arranged by business and industry groups.

-Industry leaders and workplaces are also engaged through the ME Program.
+Industry leaders and workplaces are also engaged as partners to the ME Program and MiniME Program.

 5. Strategic conversations: